Herne Bay High School: Curriculum

 As of 2014, the school follows the National Curriculum in Years 7–11 and offers a broad range of GCSEs (national exams taken by students aged 14–16) and A-levels (national exams taken by pupils aged 16–18).

 The school year runs from September to July, split across three terms: the autumn term (September to December), spring term (January to April) and the summer term (April to July).
 Students receive two weeks off for Halloween, Christmas and Easter, a six-week summer break, and three "half term" breaks.

 Examinations

 As of 2010, the school offers GCSEs to students in the lower school, and AS/A-levels to students in the sixth form.
 League tables published by the BBC based on 2008 A-level results rank Herne Bay High as the sixty-second best school in Kent.
-According to the BBC, in 2009 A-Level students achieved an average of 658.2 QCDA points, against a national average of 739.1 and 44 percent of students achieved five or more grade C results (or equivalent) at GCSE, including Maths and English.
+According to the BBC, in 2009 A-Level students achieved an average of 658.2 QCDA points, against a national average of 739.1 and 44 per cent of students achieved five or more grade C results (or equivalent) at GCSE, including Maths and English.